Health & Wellness >> Heart Healthy Diet Tips

 |Calcium and protein: Egg whites, egg substitutes, skim or 1% milk, low-fat or nonfat cheeses or yogurt||Egg yolks, whole or 2 percent milk, whole milk products like cheese or yogurt|

 Of all the possible improvements you can make to your diet, limiting saturated fats and cutting out trans fats entirely is perhaps the most important.
 Both types of fat raise your LDL, or “bad” cholesterol level, which can increase your risk for heart attack and stroke.
-Luckily, there are many ways to control how much saturated and trans fats you take in.
+Luckily, there are many ways to control how much trans fats you take in.
 Keep these culprits in mind as you cook and make food choices—and learn how to avoid them.

 Limit solid fat.
-Reduce the amount of solid fats like butter, margarine, or shortening you add to food when cooking or serving.
-Instead of cooking with butter, for example, flavor your dishes with herbs or lemon juice.
+Reduce the amount of solid fats like margarine, or shortening you add to food when cooking or serving.
+Instead of cooking with margerine, for example, flavor your dishes with herbs or lemon juice.
 You can also limit solid fat by trimming fat off your meat or choosing leaner proteins.

 Substitute.
 Swap out high-fat foods for their lower-fat counterparts.
 Top your baked potato, for example, with salsa or low-fat yogurt rather than butter, or use low-sugar fruit spread on your toast instead of margarine.
-When cooking, use liquid oils like canola, olive, safflower, or sunflower, and substitute two egg whites for one whole egg in a recipe.
+When cooking, use liquid oils like olive, safflower, or sunflower, and substitute two egg whites for one whole egg in a recipe.